enrichment

 At Manchester Communication Primary Academy, we believe in the importance of giving children the opportunity to be heard as well as encouraging them to get involved in shaping the future of their school, local community and the wider world.

-Pupil Voice provides further opportunity for every pupil to discuss their feelings about school - from both an academic and pastoral perspective - to ensure that they are active participants in their education.
+Pupils' Voice provides further opportunity for every pupil to discuss their feelings about school - from both an academic and pastoral perspective - to ensure that they are active participants in their education.
 Every pupil is encouraged to express their views, and be active participants in decision-making on a range of topics, issues & developments in school.

 We want to give children the relevant skills in leadership and empathy, whilst nurturing each child in their development of our school community qualities.
 Our aim is to create a positive and inclusive community within the school that prepares children for the opportunities, responsibilities and experiences of later life.